Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/concepts.md

 - **Shared localhost interface inside pods:** Each pod in a Kubernetes cluster shares a network namespace, which means that they share a localhost interface.
 This means that processes running in different containers of the same pod can communicate with each other over localhost (127.0.0.1).
 This is useful for sidecar patterns where one container might need to communicate with another container running in the same pod.

 Remember, Kubernetes does not come with a default network plugin.
 You must install a third-party network plugin to manage the IP assignment and handling.

+#### Kube-proxy

+Kube-proxy is a key component of any Kubernetes cluster and is responsible for managing network communication inside the cluster.
+It operates at the network transport level (i.e., TCP, UDP) and can thus forward or proxy traffic to appropriate pods based on their IP and port.

+- **Role:** Kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+- **Working:** Kube-proxy uses the operating system's packet filtering layer if available, and falls back to forwarding traffic itself if necessary.
+It ensures that the networking environment is predictable and accessible, and that it isolates the pods from each other.

+- **Services:** Kube-proxy is responsible for routing service traffic to appropriate back-end pods.
+When a service is created within Kubernetes, it is assigned a virtual IP address.
+This IP is tied to a port on each node running kube-proxy.
+Any traffic that hits this port/IP combo is routed to one of the pods backing the service.

+Remember, kube-proxy is not responsible for managing container-to-container traffic within the same pod.
+This is handled by the shared network namespace of the pod.